odoo/documentation/accounting/bank/misc/interbank.rst

 ========================================================

 A company might have several bank accounts or cash registers.
-Within odoo it is possible to handle internal transfers of money with only a couple of clicks.
+Within Twenty20 it is possible to handle internal transfers of money with only a couple of clicks.

 We will take the following example to illustrate.
 My company has two